-An estimated $1.7 billion project involving replacement of existing Portal Bridge with new bridge and right-of-way encompassing 2.5 miles adjacent to the Northeast Corridor; negotiated funding, design, construction, utility relocation, and interagency agreements; lead for development of financial plan including a Core Capacity Grant application with the FTA and TIFIA loan application with the U.S. DOT Build America Bureau
+An estimated $1.7 billion railroad bridge relocation and replacement project with a new bridge and right-of-way encompassing 2.5 miles adjacent to the Northeast Corridor; negotiating funding, design, construction, utility relocation, and interagency agreements; lead for development of financial plan including a Core Capacity Grant application with the FTA and TIFIA loan application with the U.S. DOT Build America Bureau

-Represented NJ TRANSIT’s interests in development of the Gateway Program Development Corporation and the Gateway Program, which included expansion and renovation of the Northeast Corridor rail line between Newark, New Jersey, and New York City, New York; provided advice on federal grant programs, financial plans, risk management and insurance, and resolution of interagency and program implementation issues; managed and advised on compliance with federal and state regulations including development of Real Estate Management Plan and Project Management Plan
+Representing NJ TRANSIT’s interests in development of the Gateway Program Development Corporation and the Gateway Program, which includes expansion and renovation of the Northeast Corridor rail line between Newark, New Jersey, and New York City, New York; provides advice on federal grant programs, financial plans, risk management and insurance, and resolution of interagency and program implementation issues; advises on compliance with federal and state regulations including development of Real Estate Management Plan and Project Management Plan

 Access to the Region’s Core (ARC) Tunnel Project